 Each of our directors and officers will, directly or indirectly, own founder shares and/or private placement warrants following this offering and, accordingly, may have a conflict of interest in determining whether a particular target business is an appropriate business with which to effectuate our initial business combination.

-Further, such directors and officers may have a conflict of interest with respect to evaluating a particular business combination of any such directors and officers was included by a target business as a condition to any agreement with respect to our initial business combination.
+Further, such directors and officers may have a conflict of interest with respect to evaluating a particular business combination if the retention or resignation of any such directors and officers was included by a target business as a condition to any agreement with respect to our initial business combination.